Download your Choosing a QuickBooks ProAdvisor eBook…

 - A CPA who can do audits and/or taxes?

-- An Enrolled Agent?
-(IRS certified primarily to do taxes?)
+- An Enrolled Agent (i.e., IRS-certified to primarily do taxes)?

 - Someone who primarily performs bookkeeping services?

-- Someone who will double-check and clean up the work we do before submitting it to a tax preparer?
+- Someone who will double-check and clean up our work before submitting it to a tax preparer?

 Note: The accounting field has many variations and specialties, so you don’t have to limit yourself to just ONE accountant.
 For example, you may decide to utilize one person for taxes, and another for software/industry accounting training.